 Execution date set for inmate convicted of preacher's death

-MONTGOMERY, Ala. – Alabama has set an execution date for an inmate convicted in the 1991 killing of a preacher.
+MONTGOMERY, Ala. – Alabama has set an execution date for an inmate convicted of killing a preacher in a robbery more than two decades ago.

-The Alabama Supreme Court has scheduled an April 11 lethal injection for Christopher Lee Price.
+Christopher Lee Price is scheduled to be put to death on April 11, according to an order from the state Supreme Court.

 Lynn was killed with a sword and knife during a robbery at his home on Dec.
 22, 1991.

+Prosecutors said Lynn was at home with his wife assembling Christmas presents when the power was cut to their home.
+Lynn was stabbed when he went outside to check the fuse box, prosecutors said.

-Attorneys for Price and other inmates in 2014 filed a lawsuit arguing the state's lethal injection drug combination will cause excruciating pain.
+Price has an ongoing lawsuit arguing the state's lethal injection drug combination will cause excruciating pain.
+His attorneys contend that the first drug, a sedative, doesn't guarantee unconsciousness.

+They wrote that he has asked to be executed by nitrogen, a method the state has authorized but has not yet used.
+The state responded in a court filing that death row inmates had a 30-day window to request nitrogen as their execution method, and Price missed that deadline.

 It is the second scheduled execution in Alabama in 2019.